threefoldtech/info_grid/src/documentation/farmers/farming_optimization/cloud_provider_farming.md

 ## Considerations

-When you set up a node as explained in this guide, it will be running ZOS V4 on Grid 3.
+When you set up a node as explained in this guide, it will be running ZMachine Light on Grid 3.
 This means that you can access the node stats on the Dashboard, but not the usual Dashboard link.
 To reach out the Dashboard, you will need to use the following link:

 - Dashboard link: [https://next.dashboard.grid.tf/](https://next.dashboard.grid.tf/)